garrandall/popular-music-data/tracks/about-the-money-t-i--young-thug.md

 I pack an 11, I pack an 11, ayy (Boom, turn it)
-I'm ridin' in a gator, my shoes are Giuseppe, ooh (Turn up, uh, watcha, what they say gah) I'm slime like the reverend, I shoot at the reverend, ayy (Bah, uh nigga, boom what) Pants out the grocery store, they stuffed with lettuce, ayy (Bankroll Mafia, go) She try make the extras, I tell on these bitches, hey (Hustle, gah, sheesh, sheesh)
+I'm ridin' in a gator, my shoes are Giuseppe, oh(Turn up, uh, watcha, what they say gah) I'm slime like the reverend, I shoot at the reverend, ayy (Bah, uh nigga, boom what) Pants out the grocery store, they stuffed with lettuce, ayy (Bankroll Mafia, go) She try make the extras, I tell on these bitches, hey (Hustle, gah, sheesh, sheesh)